Home » WOU Said Yes!

 - Apply for on-campus housing here.
 Building assignments are made on a first-come, first-served basis and applications received by March 1 will have a higher likelihood of priority building placement.
 Freshmen who enroll at WOU within one year of high school graduation (regardless of class standing) are required live on campus for the full academic year (Fall, Winter and Spring terms).
 Transfer students are strongly encouraged to live on-campus, and options for upperclassmen housing can be found here.

 - Check your WOU email account frequently to see if the University Housing Office needs any additional information regarding your building or roommate preferences.

 - Watch your mailbox and WOU Portal in late July for your building assignment and roommate contact information.

 - Return your housing contract to the University Housing Office in August.

 - Intent to Enroll: All admitted students are required to notify WOU of their decision to enroll Fall term, defer to a later term, or cancel their admission through the Intent to Enroll form.
 Per National Association for College Admission Counseling guidelines, students are not required to accept or decline offers of admission until May 1.
-The Intent to Enroll form will be available beginning in early April if students would like to inform us of their college choice sooner.
+The Intent to Enroll form will be emailed to all admitted students beginning in early April if they would like to inform us of their college choice sooner.

 - Orientation: Freshmen should register for a Summer Orientation, Advising and Registration (SOAR) program in May.
 Event options will be held throughout May, June, and July.
 Transfer students should register for Transfer Student Orientation, Advising and Registration (TSOAR) in mid-April, and this event will be held on May 19, 2018.
 New students will register for classes at orientation.